-TV is not bad.
-When exposed to the right shows or programs, your child can learn good things.
-Research indicates that television can have a positive impact on children.
+The television is not bad.
+When exposed to the right shows or programs, your child can learn useful things.
+Research indicates that watching TV can have a positive impact on children.
 It can help them change their behavior and attitude for good (1).
 Here are some more ways in which TV can have a positive influence on kids.

-A few television channels are dedicated to creating educational and informative content for the audience, especially children.
-Sesame Street, for example, is one such program which is aimed at preschoolers.
+A few television channels are dedicated to creating educational programming and informative content for the audience, especially children.
+Sesame Street, for example, is one such program that is aimed at preschoolers.

 Allowing your children to watch news channels, with a little guidance, will help them stay updated with the current affairs and names of significant people in the world.

-The best way to expose your kids to sports is through TV.
-Encourage them to watch different sports like tennis, soccer, baseball and basketball, by co-viewing with them.
+Encourage your kids to watch different sports like tennis, soccer, baseball, and basketball, by co-viewing with them.
 Tell them about the gameplay, rules and other interesting facts about the sport.
 If they show interest in any, encourage them to play the game or sport.

 4. Exposure to different cultures

-Television lets you travel around the world without you ever having to step out of your home.
-It takes your child to different countries and educates them about various cultures in the world.
-With the right choice of programs, your child can learn about people and their traditions, lifestyles and attitudes.
+The TV can help your child to learn about different countries and teach them about various cultures in the world.
+With the right choice of programs, your child might learn about various people around the world, their traditions, lifestyles, and cultures.

-The American Optometric Association has confirmed that 3D can be viewed by most children (2).
+The American OptometriciXA specialized healthcare profession which involves examination of the eyes and related structures Association has confirmed that 3D can be viewed by most children (2).
 If your child has trouble, consult a medical professional.

 Negative Effects Of Television On Children